Appeals & Applying For Licence After Ban

 Because the clock is ticking and the time limit for appealing is a strict immovable deadline of 21 days from sentencing in most cases please contact us now for a no strings chat about how we could assist in mounting an appeal on your behalf as soon as possible.

 Most people who get in touch with our team of motor offence expert solicitors are uncertain of their options.
-They are unaware of any legal defences that may be available and find it difficult to believe that it might be possible to appeal the driving offence conviction by using loopholes that apply to the rich and famous!
-We do represent celebrities but we also represent many hardworking motorists like Brian and we want to help you make the right choice about what you do next.
+Whilst we do represent celebrities we also represent many hardworking motorists like Brian and we want to help you make the right choice about what you do next.

 We are always more than happy to chat things through with potential clients Free of Charge.
 Call us now on Freephone 0800 085 2784 to speak to one of our specialist motoring offence solicitors.
 It is only once you decide to instruct us that payment will become necessary and we can often arrange instalment plans to assist you.
 Many satisfied clients have thanked us for offering this free consultation service as it has prevented them from following inaccurate non-expert advice which could have led to them accepting a driving ban unnecessarily.